 We note on the two routers that static routes are used in order to give access to the two LANs.
 Particularly, the configuration of the routers is given in the /etc/config/network files as on a typical OpenWrt system.

-As given below, the configuration of the TP-Link router shows the static addressing of the interface eth0 (LAN interface) and the interface eth1 (WAN interface).
-We also note the section route that configures a static routers towards the LAN connected to the TP-LINK router.
+As given below, the configuration of the TP-Link router shows the static addressing of the interface

 /etc/config/network